fabio42/ssl-checker/README.md

 # ssl-checker

-Blazing fast SSL endpoints certificate checker!

-## Motivation

-This is `ssl-checker`, a Go CLI program that I created as a playground project, it is a fast and simple solution to check the SSL certificates of a large number of HTTPS endpoints.
+This is `ssl-checker`, a Go CLI program that I created as a playground project.
+It is a fast and simple solution to check the SSL certificates of a large number of HTTPS endpoints.

 ## Demo